BLUE HORIZON 1261

 "Thank you for your confidence," Taro replied, smiling, "but I have enough in my account to get what I need.
-However, you might want to use your funds to start stocking up a for a month's supply of food, and charge up the oxygen mix tanks for several weeks of air."
+However, you might want to use your funds to start stocking up a for a month's supply of food, and charge up the oxygen generators for several weeks of air."

 Jiro looked unconvinced.
 "With all the trouble we've had for weeks trying to find someone to hire a business fresh from the cabbage patch, how can you be so sure we'll be launching soon?"

 Taro's easy smile widened to a full grin.
-From her things on the dolly, she picked up a battered slateboard computer.
+From her things on the dolly, she picked up a battered slateboard tablet.
 She turned it on, and despite its condition, it operated just fine.
 "This contains all my customer contacts, Mr. Brannon; shipping options, contract details, points of contact on every world of the Planetary Alignment, background information on each of their preferences, and how to get in touch with each of those I know personally, as well as who should be more than willing to continue working with me."

-Then, with a small giggle, she waved toward the general direction where the other vessel resided outside on the nearby landing pad.
-"With this in my hands, the Giggling Ghost doesn't have a single list of their clients or their contacts, so that effectively shuts them out of the game.
+Then, with a small chuckle, she waved toward the general direction where the other vessel resided outside on the nearby landing pad.
+"With this in my hands, the Giggling Ghost doesn't have a single list of clients or their contacts, so that effectively shuts them out of the game.
 Gentleman, I don't think we will have any trouble finding work."

 — NEXT CHAPTER —